danieljpost-dev/task-types/greek-tasks.md

 ## Parisian Task
 - where no matter what you do, several people are going to be mad and blame you for ruining things
+- you have options, but whichever one you may choose there are wice as many cons as pros

+## Laiusian Task
+- trying so hard to avoid a prophecy you end up fulfilling it

+## Homerian Task
+- you pour your heart and soul in to something, but people will still criticize you for it thousands of years later

 ## Peneplopean task
 - a tedious task you do really slowly as a stall because doing the real task just makes things worse